LeipeLeon/blog/src/_posts/2023/01/Get rid of anonymous eval calls.md

 + class_eval <<~RUBY, __FILE__, __LINE__ + 1
 ```

-After some investigation (e.g. searching [SO](https://stackoverflow.com/a/2496240/234171)) I found this explanation:
+This raised my eyebrows a bit and after some investigation (e.g. searching [SO](https://stackoverflow.com/a/2496240/234171)) I found this explanation:

 ```ruby
 # foo.rb